Photo of University Hall

 Specialization

 Dr. Greenwood's research intersects the fields of communication, education and technology with a particular emphasis on media literacy education.
 Broadly speaking, she is interested in how media technologies can support communicative and communal experiences among all learners (but especially adolescent learners).
 She also studies the growing need for health media literacy among all age groups.
-Recently she has explored the intersections of media ecology and permaculture design.
+Recently she has explored the intersections of media ecology and permaculture design to achieve more balanced media ecosystems.

 Resume/CV